What Is Hreflang? Implementation Guide & Best Practices 2025

 Does hreflang affect rankings?

-While hreflang doesn’t directly impact rankings, it helps search engines serve the most relevant version of your site to users, potentially improving click-through rates and user engagement signals.
+While hreflang doesn’t directly impact rankings, it helps search engines serve the most relevant version of your site to users, potentially improving click-through rates and user engagement signals that do influence rankings.

 Can I use hreflang for region targeting without language specification?